PLUVICTO- lutetium lu 177 vipivotide tetraxetan injection, solution

 Administration Instructions

-Instructions for the Syringe Method (With or Without a Syringe Pump)
+Instructions for the Syringe Method

-Instructions for the Gravity Method (With or Without an Infusion Pump)
+Instructions for the Gravity Method

 • During the infusion, ensure that the level of solution in the PLUVICTO vial remains constant.

-Instructions for the Vial Method (With a Peristaltic Infusion Pump)
+Instructions for the Peristaltic Pump Method

-• Insert a 2.5 cm, 20 gauge needle (short venting needle) into the PLUVICTO vial.
-Ensure that the short needle does not touch the PLUVICTO solution in the vial and do not connect the short needle directly to the patient or to the peristaltic infusion pump.
+• Insert a filtered 2.5 cm, 20 gauge needle (short venting needle) into the PLUVICTO vial.
+Ensure that the short needle does not touch the PLUVICTO solution in the vial and do not connect the short needle directly to the patient or to the peristaltic pump.

 • Infuse an appropriate volume of PLUVICTO solution at approximately 25 mL/h to deliver the desired radioactivity.